Market perspectives

 Vanguard Perspective

-The views below are those of the global economics and markets team of Vanguard Investment Strategy Group as of October 16, 2024.
+The views below are those of the global economics and markets team of Vanguard Investment Strategy Group as of as of February 20, 2025.

 Projected returns